Thinkorswim rating

 Points to Know:

-• thinkorswim is available in several formats, including a web-based version.
+• thinkorswim is available in multiple formats, including a website platform.

-• The web version has fewer tools than the desktop version.
+• Web thinkorswim has fewer resources than desktop thinkorswim.

-• The same order ticket appears across all versions of thinkorswim.
+• The same trading ticket appears on all three versions of thinkorswim.

-Instead of using your phone or desktop platform, you can access thinkorswim directly through Schwab’s website as a web platform.
-Here’s a detailed look at this easy-to-use version:
+Instead of grabbing your mobile phone or launching desktop thinkorswim, you can go straight to Schwab's website where thinkorswim appears as a web-based platform.
+Here's a rundown on this user-friendly trading platform:

 Overview of Web thinkorswim

-To open thinkorswim web, log into your Schwab account and click the Trade tab in the top menu.
-From the drop-down list, choose thinkorswim web.
-The platform will open in a new browser tab.
+To launch thinkorswim web, log into Schwab's website and click on the Trade tab that appears in the main menu at the top.
+You'll get a drop-down list of links.
+Click on the one for thinkorswim web.
+The platform will generate a new tab.

 thinkorswim Web version